Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.1

-Memory Bandwidth: Bandwidth is the largest amount of data (counted in MB per second) that can be transported across the external memory interface within a second.
-It is calculated by multiplying the card's bus width by the speed of its memory.
-If the card has DDR type RAM, it must be multiplied by 2 again.
-If DDR5, multiply by 4 instead.
+Memory Bandwidth: Bandwidth is the max amount of data (measured in MB per second) that can be moved across the external memory interface in one second.
+It's calculated by multiplying the card's bus width by its memory clock speed.
+In the case of DDR memory, the result should be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
 The higher the bandwidth is, the faster the card will be in general.
 It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.

 Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are applied in one second.
-This number is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
-The better the texel rate, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed per second.
+This is worked out by multiplying the total texture units of the card by the core clock speed of the chip.
+The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in one second.

-Pixel Rate: Pixel rate is the maximum number of pixels the video card can possibly record to the local memory in a second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the number of ROPs by the clock speed of the card.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel output rate is also dependant on lots of other factors, most notably the memory bandwidth of the card - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.
+Pixel Rate: Pixel rate is the most pixels the video card can possibly write to its local memory in a second - measured in millions of pixels per second.
+The figure is calculated by multiplying the number of colour ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel fill rate is also dependant on lots of other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices